Spring In Slovenia – What To See & Do

 Slovenia’s region of Goriška Brda is known as Slovenian Tuscany.
 This southwestern part of the country has a very long winemaking tradition, and some are convinced that the best wines are made in Brda.

-The gentle climate not only assures great growing conditions for grapes, but also for other fruits such as peaches, cherries and apricots.
-What makes Brda so special are also small, picturesque villages, such as Šmartno, which is one of the best preserved medieval villages in Slovenia.
+The gentle climate assures not only excellent growing conditions for grapes, but also for other fruits such as peaches, cherries, and apricots.
+What makes Brda so special are the picturesque villages, such as Šmartno, which is one of the best-preserved medieval villages in Slovenia.
 Make sure to visit Dobrovo Castle as well.
 The castle dates back to the 17th century and is known for housing different marquises, counts and noble families.